apache/maven-site/src/site/markdown/maven-jsr330.md

 </project>
 ```

-Now let's take a look at the plugin code.
-You'll notice that we're using constructor injection
+Now let\'s take a look at the plugin code.
+You\'ll notice that we\'re using constructor injection
 which makes testing a lot easier.
 If you want to test your `Jsr330Component`, you do not need the container
 to instantiate the `Mojo`.
 In this simple case, you can actually test this plugin without using the plugin
 testing harness because you can instantiate the `Jsr330Component` and `Jsr330Mojo` directly and wire